cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 We pass the `relayer` address just as in [Receiving packets](#receiving-packets) to allow for possible incentivization here as well.

+###### Ante-Conditions

+Given that at this point of the packet flow, chain `B` has sucessfully received a packet, the ante-conditions defines what MUST be accomplished before chain `A` can properly execute the `acknowledgePacket` for the IBC v2 packet.

+- Acknowledgment MUST be set in the ackPath.
+- PacketCommitment has not been cleared out yet.

+###### Error-Conditions

+The Error-Conditions defines the set of condition that MUST trigger an error.
+For the `acknowledgePacket` handler we can divide the source of errors in three main categories:

+- packetCommitment already clreared out
+- Unset Acknowledgment
+- Unsuccessful payload execution

+###### Post-Conditions On Success

+The Post-Conditions on Success defines which state changes MUST have occurred if the `acknowledgePacket` handler has been sucessfully executed.

+- All the application pointed in the payload have properly terminated the `onAcknowledgePacket` callback execution.
+- The packetCommitment has been cleared out.

+###### Post-Conditions On Error

+The Post-Conditions on Error defines the states that Must be unchanged given an error occurred during the `onAcknowledgePacket` handler.

+- If one payload fail, then all state changes happened on the sucessfull `onAcknowledgePacket` application callback execution MUST be reverted.
+- The packetCommitment has not been cleared out
+- mmmm.

+###### Pseudo-Code

+The ICS04 provides an example pseudo-code that enforce the above described conditions so that the following sequence of steps must occur for a packet to be acknowledged from module *1* on machine *A* to module *2* on machine *B*.

 ```typescript
 function acknowledgePacket(
     packet: OpaquePacket,